32bitkid/refactorman.com/source/_posts/better-color-gradients-with-husl.md

 .el { background-image: linear-gradient(90deg, yellow, red); }
 {% endcode %}

+{% figure The resulting gradient rendered by your browser. %}
+<div class="gradient-example" id="simple-gradient"></div>
+{% endfigure %}

 A simple gradient from yellow to red.
 Neat!
-However, this is what you get:

-{% figure A simple gradient from yellow to red. %}
-<div class="gradient-example" id="simple-gradient"></div>
-{% endfigure %}

-And its all grape!
+And it's all <span class="sic">grape!</span>

 ## Except...